Aswathyvinodnair/mecPortal/_models/template.md

  <div class="box">
 <h1 id="valid"> References </h1>

-Details on the trial which provided the data for this model can be found at:
+Details on the trial which provided the data for this model can be found at Github:

 Meyer T, Fox R, Ma YT, Ross PJ, James MW, Sturgess R, Stubbs C, Stocken DD, Wall L, Watkinson A, Hacking N. Sorafenib in combination with transarterial